-Aims: Interventional cardiologists are exposed to substantial occupational ionizing radiation.
+Aims: Interventional cardiologists are exposed to substantial occupational ionising radiation.
 This study sought to investigate differences in radiation exposure in biplane versus monoplane coronary angiography and percutaneous coronary interventions (PCI).

-Methods and Results: RAMBO (RAdiation exposure in Monoplane versus Biplane cOronary angiography and interventions) was a prospective, randomized, two-arm, single-centre, open-labelled trial, enrolling a total of 430 patients undergoing coronary angiography.
+Methods and results: RAMBO (RAdiation exposure in Monoplane versus Biplane cOronary angiography and interventions) was a prospective, randomised, two-arm, single-centre, open-label trial, enrolling a total of 430 patients undergoing coronary angiography.
 Patients were randomly assigned to biplane or monoplane imaging.
-The primary efficacy measure, the operator radiation dose at the level of the left arm as measured by a wearable electronic dosimeter, was significantly higher in the biplane as compared with the monoplane group (4 [1-13] μSv versus 2 [0-6.8] µSv, p<0.001).
-The dose area product was 11955 [7095-18246] mGy*cm2 and 8349 [5851-14159] mGy*cm2 in the biplane and the monoplane groups (p<0.001).
-While fluoroscopy time did not differ among groups (p=0.89), the amount of contrast medium was lower with biplane as compared with monoplane imaging (p<0.001).
+The primary efficacy measure, the operator radiation dose at the level of the left arm as measured by a wearable electronic dosimeter, was significantly higher in the biplane as compared to the monoplane group (4 [1-13] µSv vs 2 [0-6.8] µSv, p<0.001).
+The dose area product was 11,955 (7,095-18,246) mGy*cm2 and 8,349 (5,851-14,159) mGy*cm2 in the biplane and the monoplane groups, respectively (p<0.001).
+While fluoroscopy time did not differ between the groups (p=0.89), the amount of contrast medium was lower with biplane as compared with monoplane imaging (p<0.001).

-Conclusions: Biplane imaging for coronary angiography and PCI is related with an increased radiation exposure to the interventional cardiologist as compared with monoplane imaging.
-Monoplane imaging should be considered for advanced radioprotection in cardiac catheterization, with biplane imaging used for selected cases.
+Conclusions: Biplane imaging for coronary angiography and PCI is related to an increased radiation exposure for the interventional cardiologist as compared with monoplane imaging.
+Monoplane imaging should be considered for advanced radioprotection in cardiac catheterisation, with biplane imaging used for selected cases only.